Gadgets

 Using the nozzle

-I had a lengthy test of the nozzle when washing a blanket (!!), a wheelie bin and the back stoep.
+I had a lengthy test of the nozzle when washing a blanket (!!), a wheelie bin and a section of the back stoep.
 The whole episode took about 2½ hours, but this included using the foam cannon and giving the foam a chance to work on the items being washed.

 The turbo nozzle did not falter once, it spun up almost immediately on pressing the trigger on the gun.
 When rinsing the stoep, it ran without a hiccup for minutes on end.